 Roman Szmal has created a few paints that are similar to Daniel Smith (imitating Imperial Purple, Moonglow and Shadow Violet colors).
 These dupes are close, but not exact, so it's personal preference if it's worthwhile to own both company's mixtures.

-In September 2020 the 16 new colors (shown in the video above or swatch cards below) were added to the 140+ color catalog including more convenience mixtures similar to Daniel Smith's Moonglow and Shadow Violet as well as genuine mineral paints that were otherwise only available in Daniel Smith's line.
+In September 2020 I purchased 16 of the 25 new colors (shown in the video above or swatch cards below) making a total of about 165 colors in their catalog.
+This includes more convenience mixtures similar in appearance to Daniel Smith's Moonglow and Shadow Violet, but with slightly different pigment ingredients, as well as genuine mineral paints that were otherwise only available in Daniel Smith's line.
 There are also some nice new cobalt blues (an alternate to the original pg50 teal, now a brighter more blue leaning cobalt PB28) as well as a lovely PBk32 perylene green DEEP which I haven't seen anywhere else.
 More and more this brand is appearing to be an alternative to Daniel Smith, with a specialization in full size pan form (no tubes at this time) with easier, affordable distribution throughout Europe.
+Regarding the colors not shown in the video above - five similar oranges released at this time (I prefer to mix red/yellow and I will cover some issues with these orange colors later on).
+There's also a new convenience mixture for sap green "light", a common indian red and a muted PR202 alternative for magenta (I prefer PR122 instead).

 Roman Szmal now has a couple rare minerals that Daniel Smith used to make, but were discontinued years ago including Malachite and Vivianite.
 These pigments are both technically lightfast, but unfortunately it's not just UV you have to worry about.
-Malachite and Vivianite are both chemically unstable and when exposed to common chemicals, air pollution, humidity, variable ph, nickel and other pigments in your pallete they will turn yellow and harden over time.
-There is a reason these paints were discontinued by Daniel Smith and that the only real way to get them is handmade DIY paint makers who use pigment powders.
+Malachite and Vivianite are both chemically unstable and when exposed to acid, sulfides and certain watercolor paint binder ingredients like honey.
+I can not rule out further issues due to air pollution, humidity, variable ph and other chemicals/pigments in your palette.
+Both Malachite and Vivianite can turn yellow and harden over time.
+Because of varied reports from fellow artists in different climates, I believe humidity/air quality may speed up yellowing over time (a waterfront/humid area artist may see issues quickly, while others are see no changes).
+These problem-prone paints were discontinued by Daniel Smith several years ago and they are more frequently found by handmade DIY paint makers who use pigment powders (dry ingredients sourced from companies like Kremer).

 One of the great benefits of watercolor is that they typically have no expiration date.
 I have dry pans from many years ago, and have collected antique watercolor sets that are over 70 years old, that still re-wet with a touch of a damp brush and have remained their original color.
 Three times from three separate manufacturers I have bought Malachite (I love the color) and all of them were stored differently hoping to find a way to preserve them for longer.
-One was sealed in a ziplock, the other in a tube, the other in a palette next to other paints.
-All have turned into yellowish chunky gritty messes within 6 months to a year.
-If you're going to buy Malachite or Vivianite, use it up fast.
+I've tried storing them sealed in a ziplock, the other in a tube, the other in a palette next to other paints.
+Most have turned into yellowish chunky gritty messes within 6 months to a year.
+It appears Kremer, RSzmal and the handmade one (PoemsAboutYou etsy) were all made with honey in the binder, which likely caused the quick yellowing inside the pan.
+If you're going to buy Malachite or Vivianite, I would plan to use it up quickly before it changes.

-Another problem is Lapis Lazuli.
-Weak.
+Another problem color for me is Lazurite / Lapis Lazuli, it being too weak to be useful.
 It's always a gentle, hard to re-wet pigment, but I had hoped maybe it was as strong or stronger than the pale diluted ultramarine blue appearance of Daniel Smith's Lapis Lazuli.
-Nope, half the strength maybe.
-Also a much more dull, desaturated gray-ish blue indicating cheaper mineral (it's more expensive the more deep blue and pure it is).
-I would pass on this one since it's so easily replicated with a diluted ultramarine blue with some dirty palette water.
+Unfortunately this is less than half the strength, looking very diluted.
+It is a much more dull, desaturated gray-ish blue - indicating cheaper mineral (it's more expensive the more deep blue and pure it is).
+I would pass on this one since it's so easily replicated with a diluted ultramarine blue mixed with dirty palette water.

 Where to buy?